 We manage relationships with municipalities during all stages of project development, from site selection to certificate of occupancy straight through into the operational period.

-We start early in the pre-development process, developing relationships to ensure timely receipt of planning, zoning, and other entitlements.
+We start early in the pre-development process, developing relationships to ensure timely receipt of planning, zoning, permitting, and other entitlements.
 We obtain and manage local project counsel where necessary.

 We utilize our extensive professional experience as developers of large, complex, challenging real estate projects to advocate for beneficial changes to laws and policies affecting the availability of affordable housing and the preservation historic buildings.